matejlednar/adsblockerdetector/README.md

 - user can remove content and display only message
 - user can decide for internal or external CSS usage
 - user can only detect ads blocker and use own action
+- user can set own autostart timer, default time is 1s

 ##How to use Ads Blocker Detector